Jesse-tien/WET_TD3_Inventory/README.md

 Here, the screening thresholds and relevant removal criteria are hyperparameters determined through repeated experiments.

-### B. Candidate macroeconomic indicators and Baidu indices
+### Appendix B. Candidate macroeconomic indicators and Baidu indices

 The candidate features before being screened using the TDCA method include 86 macroeconomic indicators and keywords from the Baidu search indices, as shown in Table B.1 and Table B.2, respectively.